 (* pending availability)

-If you are located within Junee Shire, you can request the official photo of King Charles III and the other Nationhood items by simply filling out the Request Form below.
+If you are located within Junee Shire, you can request the official photo of King Charles III and the other Nationhood items by contacting the Wagga Wagga Electorate Office for the Member for Riverina, The Hon.
+Michael McCormack MP.

-If you are from any other location outside of Junee Shire, please contact your local Federal Member of Parliament, or Senator.
+If you are from any other location outside of Junee Shire, or the Electoral Division of Riverina, please contact your local Federal Member of Parliament, or Senator.

 Suggested Frames for the Sovereign’s Official Portrait